 According to the American Dental Association, gum disease affects about 80% of the US population.
 That's 4 out of every 5 people.
-Since gum disease is rarely painful in its early stages, you cannot tell there is anything wrong.
+Research has shown that gum disease leads to serious medical problems.
+And since gum disease is rarely painful in its early stages, you cannot tell there is anything wrong.
 But there are some signs that are universal to gum disease.

 Signs of Gum Disease

-As our San Marcos family dentist explains, gum disease can be associated with:
+As our San Marcos family dentist explains, some signs of gum disease are:

 - Bleeding gums when brushing or flossing